 According to the back of his mugshot, Ward was also known as “Diamond Harry.”
 He and Williams were convicted of petit (petty) larceny and sentenced to a year each in the Albany County Penitentiary on March 8, 1887.
 It was the harshest sentence handed down that month.

 Two and a half months later newspapers across America announced that a Black man named Harry Ward, alias “Diamond Harry,” had pawned a diamond ring valued at $1500 for $20 in Chicago.
-Why he would take such a low price for the ring was not explained.
 He was said to be wearing “an article of jewelry that contained seventy-two diamonds and another that contained sixty-one.”
 He hadn’t done anything illegal, but evidently the “gorgeousness of his personal adornments” aroused the interest of the police, and they arrested him.

 The officers claimed the man was unable to tell them where he got his diamonds.
 They obtained a photo they thought was their suspect from a “New York publication.”
 It described him as a daring diamond robber who had worked in Brooklyn, Albany and Washington.
 Detectives from Washington went to Chicago to take the man into custody.